The Brutal Truth on How Résumés Get Eliminated

 1) “Functional Résumés.”
 Almost every recruiter and HR person I’ve ever talked with about this agrees – a chronological résumé is essential.
 It should list the companies where you’ve worked, the dates you were there, and what you did at each place.
 Every so often I receive a so-called “Functional Résumé” filled with long bulleted lists of undated skills and accomplishments … and then (almost as an after-thought) at the bottom will be a short list of places they worked with no dates.
 My immediate reaction to that is that they are trying to hide something.
 Maybe it’s an age thing – or perhaps their experience is outdated.
 Where and when were those skills used?
 Where and when did those accomplishments happen?
 Who knows?!
 Big red flag.
 Traditional chronological résumés are the only way to go.

 2) Typos, Spelling or Grammatical Errors, Poor Writing.
 If you are so careless that you can’t even proofread your own résumé, then the assumption is that you would be equally careless with your job performance.
 Likewise, using unclear language, rambling, or just having it be too long are traits of a badly written résumé.
+One to two pages is standard.
+Three pages may work in rare cases (e.g highly technical roles) but anything beyond that is simply too long.
 Don’t make the reader work too hard to see the basics.
 If someone can’t figure out what you do by quickly glancing at the top third of the first page of your résumé … that’s a huge red flag.

 3) An Incomplete Profile on LinkedIn.
-I’m not referring to the official LinkedIn “percentage complete” they give you – that’s something only you can see when you’re logged into your own account, and is not important to recruiters.
-I mean profiles that do not provide a relevant employment history, do not include details about specific skills and experience, and (to my total amazement) do not even include basic contact information!
+By this I mean profiles that do not provide a full, relevant employment history, do not include details about specific skills and experience, and (to my total amazement) do not even include basic contact information!
 Sending messages through LinkedIn’s own internal system should never be the only way to reach someone.
 How does any job-seeker expect to be “found” by a recruiter or a company if they don’t even include a direct email address or a phone number?!
-Such incomplete profiles are completely ineffective – and a waste of a recruiter’s time to look at.
+Every day I see so many profiles that only list job titles, with absolutely no details below each position describing what the person did at those places.
+The fact is many people now apply for job postings using their LinkedIn profiles instead of sending traditional résumés.
+Also, many recruiters and HR professionals now routinely search for candidates using LinkedIn profiles instead of viewing traditional résumés.
+Incomplete LinkedIn profiles are completely ineffective, and actually reflect poorly on anyone who creates one.

-So once you’ve passed those deal-killers, here are some of the most obvious things that recruiters and HR people look at to eliminate candidates based on a 20-30 second review of a résumé or online profile:
+So once you’ve passed those deal-killers, here are some of the most obvious things that recruiters and HR people look at to eliminate candidates based on a quick review of a résumé or online profile:

 Keyword searches are usually the first method used to find résumés with specific skills that match job descriptions.
 If the right words or phrases are not present in your résumé or profile, you simply won’t come up in a search done by a recruiter or an HR person.
 It would be naïve to think that someone will “read between the lines” on your résumé and realize that you have the skills they need even though they are not spelled out, or that anyone will understand the subtle details of your experience without you clearly stating them.
 You should modify and tailor your résumé to each individual job you are applying to, using the language contained in the job description.
 If your résumé does not contain the exact buzzwords or phrases that match the language of the requirements listed in the company’s job description … bye bye – delete key for you.